Course Materials

 The Excel Exercise, MIP for 9-City Example, is a good companion to use when going over the Mixed Integer Programming (MIP) formulation.
 The MIP formulation is important for building intuition and if you cover it slowly and with the help of Excel, students should get a lot out of the section.

-Here is the Jupyter notebook for Al’s Athletics model.
+Here is the Colab version or Jupyter notebook for Al’s Athletics model.
 You should practice with this one.
 Practice changing the number of warehouses that the model picks.
 Practice looking at the output and renaming the scenarios.
 And, practice changing which warehouses it is forced to use– you’ll see a list of warehouses with two Zero or Ones after it.
 Make sure you understand these.
 It may look hard at first, but you’ll get it quickly.

 Chapter 4 Material